sreesai1412/Neural-Pooling/README.md

 # Neural Pooling for Graph Neural Networks

-This is the code for my IAS SRFP 2020 Report "Neural Pooling for Graph Neural Networks".
+This is the code for my IAS SRFP 2020 Project "Neural Pooling for Graph Neural Networks".

 The ``Neural-Pooling`` folder contains code.<br/>
 The ``Papers`` folder contains some papers referred.<br/>